Tax Refund Calculator 2026: How Much Will I Get Back?

-Sarah received a $3,200 tax refund in March 2026.
+Sarah received a $3,200 tax refund in spring 2026.
 Her coworker, Marcus, pointed out that she had essentially given the IRS an interest-free loan of $267 per month — and the IRS paid her back nothing in return.
-At a 5% savings rate, that money could have earned her $160 in interest over the year.
+At a 5% savings rate, that overwithholding could have earned roughly $80 to $160 depending on when the money would have been saved or invested.
 Sarah's refund felt like a windfall; it was actually her own money coming home late.
 Understanding how your refund is calculated — and how to estimate it before you file — puts you back in control.

 Key Takeaways